Information-Retrieval-System/BigData-Retrieval-Project/README.md

 # BigData-Retrieval-Project
 CS651 Project

-Please go through StartingGuide.txt for step by step guid to download and start different services
+Please go through StartingGuide.txt for step by step guide to download and start different services